-Intent IN 2.1 - Capital Improvements System.
+Intent IN 2.1 - Capital Improvements System

 The City shall utilize the Capital Improvements System for construction of public services, capital facilities, and infrastructure systems needed to:

-- 1. Implement the Comprehensive Plan Update's planning framework. - 2.
-Accommodate the needs of current and future populations. - 3.
-Maintain and achieve adopted level of service (LOS) standards. - 4.
-Meet existing service deficiencies by replacing obsolete or worn-out facilities.
+- 1. Implement the Comprehensive Plan's planning framework - 2.
+Accommodate the needs of current and future populations - 3.
+Maintain and achieve adopted LOS standards - 4.
+Meet existing service deficiencies by replacing obsolete or worn-out facilities